Can You File a Mesothelioma Lawsuit After Death?

 Asbestos Trust Fund Claims

-There’s more than $30 billion available in asbestos trust funds.
-Companies going through bankrupt protection created these funds to compensate families.
-You can file claims with multiple trust funds at the same time and the process doesn’t require a lawsuit.
-Payouts tend to move faster than court verdicts.
+There is more than $30 billion currently available across the existing asbestos trust funds.
+Companies that filed for bankruptcy protection created these funds to compensate families with documented asbestos exposure.
+Families can file claims with multiple trust funds simultaneously, and the process doesn’t require filing a lawsuit.
+Payouts typically move faster than court verdicts.
 An experienced attorney knows which trusts you’re eligible for.

 Survival Actions